 1. What do I have to tell a Las Vegas police officer?

-If you are carrying a concealed weapon without a permit, or you do not know whether your weapon is legal, you are usually better off not answering.
+Otherwise, you are usually better off not answering.
 Admitting you have a weapon will justify the law enforcement officer detaining you and possibly arresting you on weapons charges.

 The foregoing is not intended to constitute legal advice for your specific situation.
 To discuss your case with one of our Las Vegas defense attorneys, we invite you to contact us.